Canada–United States Safe Third Country Agreement: Following U.S. executive orders

 In response to Executive Order 13769, immigrant and civil-rights advocacy groups in Canada called for the federal government to suspend the Safe Third Country Agreement.
 These groups included Amnesty International, the Canadian Civil Liberties Association, the Association québécoise des avocats et avocates en droit de l'immigration, the British Columbia Civil Liberties Association, the Canadian Association of Refugee Lawyers, the Canadian Council for Refugees, and a group of 200 law professors from universities across Canada.

+Similar arguments have been brought forwards subsequent to Trump's second inauguration.
+Additionally, new executive orders targeting transgender people and denying their identity, such as Executive Order 14168, have led Canadian human rights groups and activists to call for transgender and non-binary Americans to be exempted from the Agreement.

 Emergency parliamentary debate

 On January 30, 2017, Immigration, Refugees and Citizenship Canada (IRCC) critic Jenny Kwan, of the New Democratic Party (NDP), proposed an emergency debate on "President Trump's ban on immigration and travel from seven countries in the Middle East and North Africa."
 During the debate, the NDP called on the government to immediately suspend the Safe Third Country Agreement, citing that "Canada can no longer have confidence that the American refugee system is providing a safe haven for those who face persecution."
 The Official Opposition Conservative Party of Canada stated that they would not oppose a suspension of the agreement, while the Green Party of Canada voiced support for suspending the agreement.

 Ahmed Hussen, speaking as Canada's Minister of IRCC, claimed that the conditions of the Safe Third Country Agreement continued to be met.
 The governing Liberal Party of Canada did not communicate any plans or intentions to suspend the agreement.